emmampakarinen/todo-app/README.md

 If you face following errors: ```bash todo-postgres | 2025-12-10 18:47:53.781 EET [121] FATAL: role "todo_user" does not exist``` run ```bashdocker compose -f docker-compose.dev.yaml down -v``` and rerun the docker compose command

-Note, that the mail service and imgage uploading does not work, unless you provide your own credentials to the env. file.
+Note, that the mail service and image uploading does not work, unless you provide your own credentials to the env. file.

 ---